11 B2B Sales Techniques That Win Deals in 2026

 Sharing case studies and customer success stories is a top technique in B2B marketing and sales because it provides concrete examples of the many ways you provide value and help customers achieve their business goals.

 Examples of prior customer success also provide social proof.
-When a prospect sees that other reputable brands – or even a competitor – improved business metrics after becoming your customer, it will be much easier to prove that you can offer them the same.
+When a prospect sees that other reputable brands, or even a competitor, improved business metrics after becoming your customer, it will be much easier to prove that you can offer them the same.

-If your product or service has multiple use cases, first identify which use case is most relevant for your prospect.
-Then, choose case studies and customer success stories to share with your prospects that focus on that use case.
+The key is to share relevant case studies.
+First, identify which use case is most relevant for your prospect, then choose stories that focus on that use case.

 4. Take a consultative approach